dotkernel/dot-controller/README.md

 # dot-controller

-This is DotKernel's controller package that can be use like middleware inside DotKernel or Mezzio application.
+This is Dotkernel's controller package that can be use like middleware inside Dotkernel or Mezzio application.
 It provides base classes for action based controllers similar to Laminas controller component.
 It is more lightweight though, but supports controller plugins and event listeners

 ![OSS Lifecycle](https://img.shields.io/osslifecycle/dotkernel/dot-controller)